Remembering Don Cuneo, 1944-2018

 In 1968 he founded a Harlem Tutorial Program at International House, which welcomed children from Morningside Heights and Harlem to the House and helped them with math, reading and other academic needs.
 Around that time, he founded and led the New York Area Alumni Council, known as NYAAC, which today remains an important vehicle to leverage the talents of local alumni to advance the mission of International House.

-He joined the law firm Shearman and Sterling in 1971 and was elected Trustee of the House in 1977 where he served as Secretary of the Board for 17 years before being named President in 1993.
-Under his leadership, the House achieved record fund-raising success, significantly increased its endowment, and financial aid to residents, created the International Leaders Program, and greatly enhanced resident support services.
-He retired from the house in 2013.
+He joined the law firm Shearman and Sterling in 1971 and was elected Trustee of the House in 1977.
+He served as Secretary of the Board for 17 years before being named International House President in 1993.
+Under his leadership, the House achieved record fundraising success, significantly increased its endowment and financial aid to residents, created the International Leaders Program, and greatly enhanced resident support services.
+He retired from the House in 2013.

 But Don’s story is far more than this.
 Beyond his achievements as Trustee and President, Don Cuneo was for decades “the heart of the House.”
 He lived and breathed all things I-House and his kindness was felt by all the residents who came through the House during his tenure.
 Don inspired and brought out the best in residents and staff alike.

-He was, to quote fourth generation Trustees William Rueckert and Peter O’Neill:
+According to fourth generation Trustees William Rueckert and Peter O’Neill:

 “Don was a colleague, a mentor and a dear friend, and we will miss him dearly.
 His spirit and legacy will forever live within International House.”